-Microbreweries and brewpubs are permitted uses in the B-3 and CW districts and special land uses in the RC, TC, and TC-1 districts subject to the following conditions: 1.
-Microbreweries and brewpubs i-iv.
-(Unchanged)
+Microbreweries and brewpubs are permitted uses in the B-3 and CW districts and special land uses in the RC, TC, and TC-1 districts subject to the following conditions:

-A. In the B-3, CW, RC, TC and TC-1 districts:
+- 1. Microbreweries and brewpubs - A. In the B-3, CW, RC, TC and TC-1 districts: